My Time at Bec School 1967 - 1972:

 Bec had a wide curriculum, it wasn't only academic subjects being taught, I also did woodwork and metalwork (I have the scar to prove it from a big 'rip' saw) and I do remember there being a Mini that the metalwork class converted into a pickup truck.
 There was a school play staged every year and I remember one year it was the "Insect Play" and the school magazine reported that it was being produced by "Bug Fly" - a play on his real name of Doug Pye.

 Bec had its own Combined Cadet Force (CCF) of Army and Air Force cadets and on some Friday mornings as we were going into school, the CCF cadets would be coming out dressed in Army fatigues and carrying heavy machine guns!
-Joining the CCF was open to the Fifth Year and up and I was looking forward to becoming an Army Cadet, but just as I approached the Fifth Year the CCF was disbanded due to a lack of masters with military experience.
-The CCF was replaced by a series of activities, namely First Aid, Golf and Adventure Training - which in practise meant walking around Box Hill smoking Tom Thumb cigars.
-I passed my First Aid course (there's a certificate somewhere) and Golf (at Mitcham Golf Course) was fun, but I'm sure not a patch on Army Manoeuvres on Salisbury Plain, or drilling on the school playground on a Friday afternoon.
+Joining the CCF was open to the Fifth Year and up and I was looking forward to becoming an Army Cadet, but just as I approached the Fifth Year the CCF was disbanded due to a (supposed) lack of masters with military experience.
+The CCF was replaced by a series of activities, namely First Aid, Golf and Adventure Training - which in practise meant no training and certainly no adventure and consisted of walking around Box Hill smoking Tom Thumb cigars.
+I passed my First Aid course (I have a certificate somewhere) and played Golf (at Mitcham Golf Course) was fun, but I'm sure not a patch on Army Manoeuvres on Salisbury Plain, or drilling on the school playground on a Friday afternoon.

 Sometime in 1972, in the second year of my O Level course, the Labour Government at the time decided to turn Bec into a comprehensive and merge it with the comprehensive school next door, Hillcroft.
 The combined school was initially called Bec-Hillcroft until being permanently named "Ernest Bevin" after the former Labour Minister.
 The combined school population was, I think 1500 boys.
 Prefects were chosen from the 5th and 6th form boys; all were chosen from the Hillcross boys, it was only after protests were made by us Bec lads that some of us were made prefects - I was one myself.
 However, unlike Bec where the prefect's word was to be obeyed in the comprehensive Bec-Hillcross you were powerless as discipline was non-existent.